chandan-0416/nextjs-project/README.md

 - Live Cart Preview on the same page
 - Breadcrumb Navigation
 - useMemo is a React Hook used to optimize performance by memoizing (caching) the result of an expensive calculation.
+- dark mode for the project - nextjs
+-
  }

 ###### ▶️▶️▶️